 Metal foil labels

 These labels should not be confused with metalized film.
 Metal foil labels are extremely problematic in two areas.
 First, they alarm metal detectors that are employed at the beginning of the recycling process to protect machinery.
 When this occurs, the entire package containing the offending part is discarded and landfilled.
-Secondly, if they happen to pass through the process into the extruder they can quickly blind a melt filter causing a pressure upset which automatically shuts down the process for safety.
+Secondly, if they happen to pass through the process into the extruder, they can quickly clog a melt filter causing a pressure upset which automatically shuts down the process for safety.

 REQUIRES TEST RESULTS

-Testing must show that adhesives will either wash off cleanly from the PE in the recycling process or be compatible with PE.
+Testing must show that adhesives will wash off cleanly from the PE in the recycling process and be compatible with PE.
 Since typical film PE recycling process conditions are not aggressive enough to remove all adhesive material, a certain amount of residual adhesive is to be expected in recycled PE film.
 Adhesive residue that is not removed from PE during the wash step, for those film recyclers that use washing, is a source of contamination and discoloration when PE is recycled.
 Recyclers without wash systems may encounter melt filtration issues from adhesives.
 For these reasons, minimal adhesive usage is encouraged.

 The APR is developing a screening PP/HDPE Adhesive Test to classify adhesive as compatible with PE whether reclaimed in a wet or dry process.
 Companies that are considering label adhesives and are unsure of their compatibility with recycling should ask their suppliers to provide APR test results.

 Non-wash friendly, incompatible adhesive is detrimental to recycling.